JakubHanko/recipes/recipes/pizza.md

-# Pizza cesto
+# Pizza dough

 ---

-## Ingrediencie
+## Ingredients
-- sáčok/kocka droždia
+- 1 pack/cube of dry active yeast
-- 625 g (4½ hrnčeka) hladkej múky
+- 625 g (4½ cups) flour
-- 2 ČL soli
+- 2 tsp salt
-- 2 PL olivového oleja
+- 2 tbsp olive oil
-- 420 mL (1¾ hrnčeka) vlažnej až chladnej vody
+- 420 mL (1¾ hrnčeka) lukewarm to cold water

 ---

-## Postup
+## Instructions
-1. Nalej vodu do misky a nasyp tam celé droždie.
-Nechaj rozpustiť (cca 2 minúty).
+1. Put the water into a mixing bowl.
+Sprinkle yeast and let it dissolve (about 2 minutes).
-2. Daj tam všetky ostatné suroviny a zmiešaj to do cesta.
+2. Put the rest of the ingredients into the bowl and combine them into a dough.
-3. Vymies cesto.
+3. Knead the dough.
-4. Nechaj vykysnúť vo vymastenej vzduchotesnej nádobe.
-Buď v teple, alebo cez noc v chladničke.
+4. Put the dough into a greased up airtight container.
+Let is rise overnight in the fridge.

-## Poznámky
+## Notes
-- Do cesta vieme pridať aj nejakú zmes korenia (špagetové/granulovaný cesnak ...) pre zaujímavejšiu chuť.
+- You can put any spice mix (spaghetti, granulated garlic, ...) into the dough for a more interesting flavour.